sajjan15/System-Development/README.md

 # HR Management System

 ## Project Overview
-The HR Management System (HRMS) is a web-based application designed to assist small organizations in managing their human resources effectively.
+The HR Management System is a web-based application designed to assist small organizations in managing their human resources effectively.
 This system enables the management of departments, employees (both teaching and non-teaching staff), and payroll operations.
 Built using ASP.NET Core MVC, the system combines dynamic web technologies with a modular architecture to ensure scalability and ease of use.

 ## Project Core Functionalities